 The experience of pupils using Scientific methods of investigation should develop the natural curiosity of the child, encourage respect for living organisms and the physical environment and provide opportunities to developing children’s questioning.
 The National Curriculum will provide a structure and skill development for the science curriculum taught throughout the school, which is linked into our knowledge based curriculum learning.
 We endeavour to ensure that the Science curriculum we provide, will give children the confidence and motivation to continue to further develop their skills into the next stage of education and adulthood.

 Children will develop scientific understanding through the specific disciplines of Biology, Chemistry and Physics.
 They will develop an understanding of the nature, processes and methods of Science through different types of science enquiries that help them to answer scientific questions about the world around them.
 Through this, they will be equipped with the scientific knowledge required to understand the uses and implications of Science, today and for the future.
 Through effective teaching and learning, children will develop an enthusiasm and enjoyment of scientific learning and discovery.

-Click below to see the Long Term Plan for Science and our Intent, Implementation and Impact Review
+Click below to see our Intent, Implementation and Impact Review, Long Term Plan for Science and Science Policy.